netskopeoss/netskope-api-client-go/README.md

 # NETSKOPE-API-CLIENT-GO

-NETSKOPE-API-CLIENT-GO is an API client developed in GO for use with the Netskope v2 APIs.
+The NSGO Package is an API client developed in GO for use with the Netskope v2 APIs.
 The client was developed for and is used by the [Netskope Terraform Provider](https://github.com/netskopeoss/terraform-provider-netskope).

 ## Requirements